-Virtual training programs are nothing new.
-But for organizations that are new to remote work, managers and leaders may have a difficult time prioritizing their worker’s training needs.
-The best place to focus on, first, is the onboarding experience.
+Virtual training and onboarding of employees is a fairly new concept for most employers.
+Amongst the major differences between physical and virtual call centers, the employee training process is one of the most important ones.
+A virtual training program is not a new concept anymore.
+For organizations that are new to remote work, managers and leaders may have a difficult time prioritizing their worker’s training needs.
+The best place to focus on, first, is on the onboarding experience.

-For example, at Maxicus, we have successfully been able to launch and run virtual training for new and existing business processes, using virtual classrooms, a robust Learning Management System, and ready-to-use Knowledge Management tools.
-These interventions have allowed us to enhance customer experiences and deliver greater ROI for our clients even during the lockdown phase.
+“For example, at Maxicus, we have successfully been able to launch and run virtual training for new and existing business processes, using virtual classrooms, a robust Learning Management System, and ready-to-use Knowledge Management tools.
+These interventions have allowed us to enhance customer experiences and deliver greater ROI for our clients.”

-In this case, they need a scalable, flexible online platform that incorporates virtual instructor-led workshops, self-study sessions with articles and videos, peer feedback, group projects, and mentoring and coaching, all designed to generate powerful learning and to scale culture and performance change.
+In this case, they need a scalable, flexible online platform that incorporates virtual instructor-led workshops, self-study sessions with articles and videos, peer feedback, group projects, and mentoring and coaching; all designed to generate powerful learning and to scale culture and performance change.
 Effective and engaging online learning will also enhance employee connections and a culture of togetherness in today’s environment.

 Before getting any new employees on board, it’s important to make sure all the processes are organized.
 Keeping the documentation of everything is up-to-date is critical, and even more so while onboarding with remote workers.
 There is less ability to ask another person about where something is or how something is done at your organization.
-The way you resolve this is by ensuring all the internal processes and projects are well documented and make keeping that documentation up to date a regular part of your work process.
+The way you resolve this is by ensuring all the internal processes and projects are well documented and keeping that documentation up to date a regular part of your work process.
 Additionally, having employee equipment and email accounts delivered and set up ahead of time is key.

-Work-from-home means employees will be hobbling over to their kitchens for coffee perhaps in pajamas, instead of gathering at the office break room.
+Work-from-home means employees will be hopping over to their kitchens for coffee, perhaps in pajamas, instead of gathering at the office break room.
 It’s important to ensure that they meet other colleagues, as this won’t be happening organically.
 Companies can solve this by scheduling ‘getting-to-know-you’ video conferences with key people in the organization and with peers and colleagues.
 This helps put a human connection behind the names people see in emails.